 Students create an e-portfolio of significant assignments in Bonaventure Program courses.
-In the culminating Senior Year Experience course, students review their portfolios and reflect on the relationship between what they learned in their majors and what they learned in the Bonaventure Program.
+In the Senior Year, students review their portfolios and reflect on the relationship between what they learned in their majors and what they learned in the Bonaventure Program.
 We believe it is important to integrate the Quincy University learning experience.